-The rumors had one cumulative effect: they tended to support the growing belief that the end was near.
+The rumors had one cumulative effect: they supported the growing belief that the end was near.

 Since early April, several of us had pressed the U.S. Embassy for details of the evacuation—with no result.
-U.S. Ambassador Graham Martin, who died in 1990, was intent on not creating panic by discussing the possibility of an American exodus.
-Until the last day of the war, he had held out hope that a negotiated end of hostilities could be worked out.
-Indeed, two days before he had gone on Vietnamese television and announced: “I, the American Ambassador, am not going to run away in the middle of the night.
+U.S. Ambassador Graham Martin, who died in 1990, was intent on not creating panic by discussing the possibility of an American departure.
+Until the last day of the war, he hoped that a negotiated end of hostilities could be worked out.
+Indeed, two days before, he had gone on Vietnamese television and announced: “I, the American Ambassador, am not going to run away in the middle of the night.
 Any of you can come to my home and see for yourselves that I have not packed my bags.
 I give you my word.”

 Martin had, nevertheless, sanctioned a low-key evacuation of Vietnamese and Americans called Operation Talon Vise.
 Two weeks before April 30, Operation Talon Vise evacuated about 37,000 Vietnamese employees of the U.S. government and their families from Tan Son Nhut to Clark Air Base in the Philippines—far short of the several hundred thousand Vietnamese who had worked with the American military assistance command in some way and who ultimately would be consigned to horrific “re-education camps” by the communist conquerors, in some cases for ten years or more.